austencollins/great-films/README.md

 # Greatest Films

-A list of films made by masters.
+A list of films made by masters of their craft.

 ####A Prophet (Original Title: "Un prophète") - 2009